smangham/project-novice/_episodes/03-boards.md

 Now we've got a stable version of the code on the `master` branch that we can share with others, whilst we continue development independently.

-{: .caution}
-> ## Whoops
-> You won't be able to do this bit yourself - I forgot to ask you to check 'Copy all branches' during the template set-up step!
-This will be fixed in future versions of the material.
-For now, you can just read it.

 We can take this one step further - and create new 'feature' branches for each bug we want to address and feature we want to add.
 Ideally, when we raise an **issue**, if it can't be done in one commit and a few hours of work to fix and test we want to create a new **feature branch**, coming off of our `dev` branch, in which we work on it.